konsgn/stupid-simple-nys-covid-vaccine-alert/Readme.md

 ## Running the script.

 1. Clone the repo.
+2. Update addressTarget to your desired location
-2. Run the script.
+3. Run the script.
-3. Turn on amphetamine or otherwise to keep your machine running.
+4. Turn on amphetamine or otherwise to keep your machine running.

 When Rick is singing, sprint to book your slot.